 Also, peroxide is an excellent choice for cleaning stains, especially blood, red wine, and markers.
-Squirt some peroxide on the stain and let it sit and then wipe with a cloth.
+Squirt some peroxide on the stain and let it sit, and then wipe it with a cloth.
 You can also add peroxide to your baking soda paste mentioned above!
-Use an old toothbrush or scrubbing brush and push this into the stain, then wipe away.
+Use an old toothbrush or scrubbing brush and push this into the stain, then wipe it away.

 Above all, try to avoid stains on tile floors in the first place with regular floor sealant.
 Adding sealant every year or as needed means an extra layer of protection against stains.
 Regular mopping also helps remove food debris and other messes before they can stain your floors.

-First note that professionals often have access to heavy-duty cleaning solutions not always sold in mass market stores.
+First, note that professionals often have access to heavy-duty cleaning solutions not always sold in mass-market stores.
 Second, professionals might use scrubbers and other machinery to get tile clean and pristine.
-Lastly, a floor cleaning pro will have experience and knowhow when it comes to cleaning tile safely yet effectively.
+Lastly, a floor cleaning pro will have experience and know-how when it comes to cleaning tiles safely yet effectively.